Projects per year

 Biography

 Dr Rachel Carmenta is Tyndall Centre Lecturer in Climate Change and International Development, a position held between the Tyndall Centre and the School of International Development.
-Rachel co-leads the Overcoming Poverty with Climate Actions research area within the Tyndall Centre and contributes to post-graduate and undergraduate teaching within the School of International Development.
+Rachel co-leads the Achieving well-being with Climate Action research theme within the Tyndall Centre, is a member of the Global Environmental Justice Research group, and contributes to post-graduate and undergraduate teaching within the School of International Development.

 Before joining the Tyndall Centre and School of International Development at UEA, Rachel held a Frank Jackson Research Fellowship at the University of Cambridge with Wolfson College, the Conservation Research Institute (UCCRI) and the Department of Geography, prior to which she was a Postdoctoral Fellow at the Center for International Forestry Research (CIFOR) and based in Indonesia.
 She holds a PhD from Lancaster Environment Center at Lancaster University.
 Her orginal training was in Ecology, Bsc Hons at the University of East Anglia.